 Q: What is the relationship of the Corpus Christi procession to the Mass?

 A: The Magisterium today is adamant that the Corpus Christi procession and all other Eucharistic devotions be understood as being rooted in the celebration of the Mass.
-One basic principle for every Eucharistic devotion is that it “must have an intrinsic reference to the Eucharistic Sacrifice, or dispose the faithful for its celebration, or prolong the worship which is essential to that Sacrifice” (Directory on Popular Piety, 161).
+One basic principle for every Eucharistic devotion is that they “must have an intrinsic reference to the Eucharistic Sacrifice, or dispose the faithful for its celebration, or prolong the worship which is essential to that Sacrifice” (Directory on Popular Piety, 161).
 The celebration of the Eucharist, in the words of Pope Benedict XVI, “is itself the Church’s supreme act of adoration” (Sacramentum Caritatis, 66).
 Seen in this way, Eucharistic devotions and the Mass complement one another and are not in competition with each other.

 Q: Why should we participate in the Corpus Christi procession?

-A: “The annual procession on the feast of Corpus Christi…has a special importance and meaning for the pastoral life of the parish or city….
-When the Eucharist is carried through the street in a solemn procession with singing, the Christian people give public witness of faith and devotion toward the sacrament” (HCWEOM, 101, 102).
+A: The annual procession on the feast of Corpus Christi “holds particular importance and significance in the pastoral life of the parish or city….
+In processions in which the Eucharist is carried through the streets in a solemn rite with singing, the Christian people bear public witness of faith and devotion to the Most Blessed Sacrament” (HCWEMOM, 101, 102).
 Says Pope John Paul II, “The devout participation of the faithful in the Eucharistic procession on the Solemnity of the Body and Blood of Christ is a grace from the Lord which yearly brings joy to those who take part in it” (Ecclesia de Eucharistia, 10).
 He continues: “In the humble signs of bread and wine, changed into the body and blood, Christ walks beside us as our strength and our food for the journey, and he enables us to become, for everyone, witnesses of hope” (62).

 Q: Where are the ritual guidelines found for celebrating the Corpus Christi Procession?

-A: The ritual text Holy Communion and Worship of the Eucharist Outside Mass was one of the first of the Church’s books published after the Second Vatican Council, promulgated by the Congregation for Divine Worship on June 21, 1973—the Solemnity of Corpus Christi that year.
-(A second edition of this book is scheduled to appear in 2023.)
-The text contains a number of Eucharistic rituals, including the “Rite of Distributing Holy Communion Outside Mass with the Celebration of the Word” and “Administration of Communion and Viaticum to the Sick by an Extraordinary Minister.”
+The ritual text Holy Communion and Worship of the Eucharistic Mystery Outside Mass was one of the first of the Church’s books published after the Second Vatican Council, promulgated by the Congregation for Divine Worship on June 21, 1973, which happened to be the Solemnity of Corpus Christi that year.
+The text contains a number of Eucharistic rituals, including “The Order of Distributing Holy Communion outside Mass” and “Administration of Communion and Viaticum to the Sick by an Extraordinary Minister.”

-The book’s third chapter, “Forms of Worship of the Holy Eucharist,” includes three sections: “Exposition of the Holy Eucharist,” “Eucharistic Congresses,” and “Eucharistic Processions.”
+The book’s third chapter, “Various Forms of Worship of the Most Holy Eucharist,” includes three sections: “Exposition of the Most Holy Eucharist,” “Eucharistic Congresses,” and “Eucharistic Processions.”
 This chapter on forms of Eucharistic worship, as with the first two and the text generally, contains not only a brief theological treatment of the topic (lex credendi), but also the rubrics and texts used for celebrating (lex orandi).

-As Holy Communion and Worship of the Eucharist Outside Mass explains, “The annual procession on the feast of Corpus Christi, or on an appropriate day near this feast, has a special importance and meaning for the pastoral life of the parish or city.
-It is therefore desirable to continue this procession…when today’s circumstances permit and when it can truly be a sign of common faith and adoration” (102).
+As Holy Communion and Worship of the Eucharistic Mystery Outside Mass explains, “Among Eucharistic processions, the one that customarily takes place every year on the Solemnity of the Most Holy Body and Blood of Christ, or on another convenient day near to the Solemnity, holds particular importance and significance in the pastoral life of a parish or city.
+It is appropriate, therefore, when the circumstances of today permit and it can truly be a sign of common faith and adoration, that this procession be observed….”
+(102).
 The text says that it is for the local Ordinary to permit Corpus Christi processions (101).